Science News Roundup: Secretive military spaceplane lands in Florida after record-long orbital flight

 Following is a summary of current science news briefs.

-Also Read: UPDATE 1-Trump to host next year's G7 summit at his Florida golf resort, White House says
+Also Read: UPDATE 3-Trump to host G7 summit at his Florida golf resort, sparking criticism

 - READ MORE ON: